What Is a Herniated or Bulging Disc?

 A herniated disc, also known as a bulging disc, ruptured disc, or pinched disc is one of the most common causes of back pain.
 Although a herniated disc most often occurs in the back it can be a source of pain in the neck, as well as a cause for sciatica (leg pain).

 A spinal disc is the rubbery cushion between your vertebrae that make up your back and neck.
-A herniated disc occurs when the soft jelly-like center of a spinal disc tears or breaks through the the outer wall of the disc.
+A herniated disc occurs when the soft jelly-like center of a spinal disc tears or breaks through the disc’s outer wall.

 What Causes a Herniated Disc